milonmaze/privacy-terms-observatory/help.dropbox.com/accounts-billing/security/cookies.md

-Third-party providers used include Adobe, Marketo, Yahoo, and Google.
+Third-party providers used include Adobe, Marketo, and Google.